Cpl. George Emery Dravo

 overseas.
 He and the other men received

-furloughs home to say their goodbyes.
+leaves home to say their goodbyes.

 The battalion traveled west by train

-there, they were taken by ferry to
+they were taken by the ferry, the U.S.A.T.

-Angel Island in San Francisco
+McDowell on Angel Island in San

-Bay.
+Francisco Bay.
 At Ft.
-McDowell, they

-were given physicals and
+McDowell, they were given physicals

-found to have a minor medical
+Those men found to have a minor

-condition were held back and
+medical condition were held back and

 scheduled to rejoin the battalion at